ayman-kamruddin/Udacity-DRL-ND-Project1/README.md

 Getting Started:

 pip install should work for all packages required.
 An environment with Python 3.6 is needed.
+Make sure you have the banana environment downloaded in the directory.

 Instructions: